Getting started

 True

-Setting or assigning values#
+Setting or assigning values

 >>> tree = easytree.dict()

->>> tree.address # new undefined node
+>>> tree.address # undefined node

-<Node 'address'>
+<undefined 'address'>

 >>> tree.address.country = "United States"